Marine Ecology of the Mediterranean Sea

 The Mediterranean Sea, the world’s largest enclosed body of water, has a high level of biological diversity and the coastal shelf below the 46,000 kilometers of coastline contains a wide variety of rich and important habitats: seagrass meadows, rocky intertidal zones and estuaries.
 All these ecosystems prove spawning and nursery areas for some of the main fish species used for thousands of years by ancient and modern civilizations.
 Surrounded by 27 countries and territories, the management of the sea has become a challenge for environmental groups, NGOs, and governments.

 This course will study the main coastal and marine ecosystems and the physiology, behavior, and ecology of marine and coastal organisms.
 It will also cover the uses and misuses, the protection measures implemented, and how interactions of different civilizations have shaped and “humanized” the Mediterranean environment.
-You will compare the management practices between Europe and the North of Africa by traveling between the two continents and visiting key ecosystems, research facilities, and special interest areas.
+You will compare the management practices between Europe and the North of Africa by traveling throughout the coast of Spain and visiting key ecosystems, research facilities, and special interest areas.